The appellate process for a denial of Social Security disability benefits occurs through a process of administrative and legal appeals:

 Administrative Hearing - After your initial application for Social Security disability benefits is denied, and your application for reconsideration has also been rejected, the next step is a formal appeal of the denial.
 The appeal involves a hearing before an Administrative Law Judge, who provides an independent review of the decision to deny benefits.

-If the initial appeal is also denied, you can next appeal to the Social Security National Appeals Council in Washington, DC.
+National Appeals Council - If the initial appeal is also denied, you can next appeal to the Social Security National Appeals Council in Washington, DC.

-If that appeal also fails, you may file a lawsuit to try to obtain benefits.
+Federal Litigation - If that appeal also fails, you may file a lawsuit to try to obtain benefits.
 The lawsuit would be filed in federal court.

-The only people who are likely to be at the hearing are the ALJ, an administrative assistant who records the proceeding, the claimant, the claimaint's attorney, and any witnesses the claimaint has brought to the hearing.
+The only people who are likely to be at the hearing are the ALJ, an administrative assistant who records the proceeding, the claimant, the claimant's attorney, and any witnesses the claimant has brought to the hearing.
 The ALJ may also call a medical or vocational expert to testify at the hearing.
 There is no "opposing counsel" at the hearing to claim that you don't qualify for benefits.

-In the event that your initial appeals are denied, it can be quite difficult to prosecute a lawsuit in federal court without the assistance of a lawyer.
+In the event that your initial appeals within the Social Security Administration are denied, it can be quite difficult to prosecute a lawsuit in federal court without the assistance of a lawyer.